-This township is situated in
+This township is situated in the southeastern

-the southeastern corner of Montgomery County.
-At
+corner of Montgomery county.
+At the first

-formation of Miami township, the line of division being
+territory by the formation of Miami township,

-lost a tier of sections on the north, the same being
+tier of sections on the north, the same being

 included in Van Buren township, then formed.
-The

-From the fact that many of the first settlers of
+square miles.
+From the fact that many of

-fact that many of the first settlers of Montgomery
+the first settlers of Montgomery county came by

-Lebanon, Washington township was reached and settled
+Washington township was reached and settled

 earlier than other parts of the county, with the

-exception of the vicinity of Dayton and a narrow stretch
+exception of the vicinity of Dayton and a narrow

-of territory along the Great Miami.
-As a matter of
+stretch of territory along the Great Miami.

-fact, Washington township became settled much more
+As a matter of fact, Washington township became

-rapidly and closely than any other part of the county.
+other part of the county.

-after the settlement was made at Dayton in 1896, a
+About two months after the settlement was made at

-number of prospectors from
+Dayton in 1896, a number of prospectors from

 Kentucky are said to have come into the present

-territory of Washington township to spy out the land.
+territory of Washington township to spy out the

-Of their number, Benjamin Robbins selected the
+land.
+Of their number, Benjamin

-southwest quarter of section 25 in township 2, range 6.
+section 25 in township 2, range 6.
+An

-Another member of the party, Aaron Nutt, selected
+other member of the party, Aaron Nutt,

-his first section.
 Benjamin Robbins also later

-purchased land to the south of his first purchase.
+purchased land to the south of his first

-The land immediately to the south of the land purchased
+purchase.
+The land immediately to the

-by Nutt was bought by Benjamin Wallingsford.
+bought by Benjamin Wallingsford.

 Centerville is located at the angle where these